 The Honors Program is overseen by a committee consisting of Cochise College faculty and staff.
 For more information about the Cochise College Honors Program, contact the chair of the Honors Committee.

 As an honors student, you will have increased opportunities for individual discussion and interaction with faculty and other academically motivated students.
 Your Cochise College transcripts will include a special designation for honors projects in addition to the standard grade.
 Prospective employers and college/university admissions staff are likely to be impressed with students who have undertaken the challenges of the Honors Program.
 Participation in the Cochise College Honors Program usually results in acceptance into the honors program at the university level upon transfer.

 In addition, Cochise College, as a member of the National Collegiate Honors Council, receives information about numerous scholarship opportunities.
 Honors students will be invited to present at Honors Colloquium and will be recognized at a special reception at the end of the spring semester.

 To be eligible for the Cochise College Honors Program, students must:

 Feedback forms are administered to students and faculty.
-Our website displays proposed and completed projects as examples of project outcomes.
 The spring reception showcases academic achievement and accomplishment of project outcomes with awarding of completion certificates, and the spring honors colloquium showcases academic and creative achievement and accomplishment of project outcomes through student presentations.